okta/okta-oidc-js/packages/oidc-middleware/README.md

 });
 ```

-The `redirectTo` option can be used to redirect the user to a specific URI on your site, after a successful authentication callback.
+The `redirectTo` option can be used to redirect the user to a specific URI on your site after a successful authentication callback.

 #### req.isAuthenticated()